-Teaching the months of the year to EFL and ESL students
+Lesson plan to teach the months of the year

-How would you teach the months of the year?
-Learning the months of the year is often a rather dry task for ESL learners.
+Here are some exciting ideas for teaching the months of the year!
+Unfortunately, earning the months of the year is often a rather dry task for ESL learners.

 January: New year’s day, making new year’s resolutions, wishing everyone a happy new year

 February: Freezing, windy weather, making snowmen, or Valentine’s day.
 In the States, you might choose Groundhog day.

 March: The coming of Spring with tender leaves coming out on trees and crocuses

 April: Rain, because April is known for its showers or April Fools Day

 May: Mayday (a national holiday), Mothers day or VE Day, 8th May 1945.

 June: Midsummer’s day, the Spring equinox or D Day